withfatpanda/ship/README.md

     └── mix-manifest.json
 ```

 The relationships between these compiled files and the raw source files should be fairly straight-forward (tip: they're all named the same).
-The `fonts/` folder will contain any font files extracted during the build, most notably, the Font Awesome fonts.

-Of note above is the `mix-manifest.json` file.
-This manifest file is used for establishing versions for your compiled files, i.e., *versioning*.
+Of special note above is the `mix-manifest.json` file.

+This file, generated automatically during the build, is used for establishing versions for your compiled files, i.e., *versioning*.
 The version numbers are automatically appended to asset URLs, thus forcing expiration of these resources from visitors' browsers.

 ### Loading assets
+When loading assets in your stylesheets, they should be versioned automatically.

+When loading an asset via PHP, use the global function `asset($path)`.
+Generating asset URLs this way will incorporate the assets' current versions, thus ensuring that browsers load the latest copies.
+For an example in context, refers to the script `inc/enqueue.php`.

 ### Live Reloading
 Coming soon.